donaldamadi/multi-image-viewer/README.md

 -->
 # Description

+Experience dynamic image layout capabilities with this Flutter package.
-This package gives a twitter-like layout to images.
-Simply add one or more images and watch the layout change.
+Effortlessly integrate single or multiple images and observe the adaptive layout transformation in real-time.
-Captions can also be added to each image.
+Enhanced with caption support for each image, it offers both versatility and precision for developers keen on superior UI experiences.

 ![Screenshot_1656283282](https://user-images.githubusercontent.com/45544067/175837492-d73e2493-64d4-402d-aa98-1e87ddb70942.png)